Nikon D7500 Review – first impressions. With aperture mode and shutter mode picture samples.

 Alright, a mixture of difficult conditions here.
 The lights, the movements, the SWEATY crowd.
 I wouldn’t talk about noise management again, since it’s obvious the Nikon D7500 is a winner in that aspect.
 In terms of focusing, the auto-focus managed to get most spots correct.
 The only time it failed, dramatically, was when someone in front of me suddenly lifted his cellphone up high.

 Overall, my only issue here is with highlights, which feels a tad too washed-out.
 (Some users might prefer it that way, though) I’m not sure whether increasing D-Lighting or turning on HDR would help; I usually leave D-Lighting at norm and HDR off.
 Anyway, this is not a big issue for me since I can easily minimise the overexposure in Photoshop.

-For Part 2, I’d review a Nikon function I’ve barely used till now.
+For Part 2 of this Nikon D7500 review, I’d focus on a function I’ve barely used till now.
 Scenes.